cincuranet/blog/_posts/2008-10-11-228430-how-to-map-your-custom-objects-in-entity-framework.md

 ---
+title: |
-title: "How to map your custom objects in Entity Framework"
+  How to map your custom objects in Entity Framework
 date: 2008-10-11T22:00:00Z
 tags:
   - .NET